 Then, through “something completely different,” I found myself in Chicago, and at work at the Field Museum of Natural History.
 I had a one-room apartment, but got some dinners with a local family down the street in exchange for yard work.
 Bob Parrish was an editor at a Chicago publishing firm, but he was also a magician, specializing in card tricks, about which he wrote several books.
 His wife, Dorothea, was into classical singing, local politics, and the local arts network.
 They recommended I stop by a new institute on the North Side, the Old Town School of Folk Music.
 The building was on the older side, run down, dusty, perhaps an abandoned public school, but filled by a great staff of teachers who knew the music.
 Win Stracke and Dawn Greening were its administrators.
 To me, it was like discovering the hidden cave of Ali-Baba!
 I soon enrolled in a guitar class taught by Frank Hamilton, who covered things like Big Bill Broonzy’s blues guitar runs and Maybelle Carter’s thumb-lead picking style.

-Flemming Brown was teaching claw hammer banjo across the hall, and I watched that class while taking notes on Frank’s instructions.
-I soon ordered a mail-order banjo from the newly formed Ode Banjo Company in Colorado, and was teaching myself banjo licks as I remembered Flemming doing them.
-Also, importantly, the school began bringing rural folk performers to Chicago from the southern Appalachians, pressaging the later folk festival movement.
-It was at the Old Town School that I first heard the North Carolina ballad singer Horton Barker and banjo maker and player Frank Proffitt, whose grandfather composed the song “Tom Dula” shortly after the Civil War.
+Flemming Brown was teaching a claw hammer banjo across the hall, and I watched that class while taking notes on Frank’s guitar instructions.
+I soon ordered a mail-order, long-necked 5-string banjo from the newly formed Ode Banjo Company in Colorado (serial # 72!), and was teaching myself banjo licks as I remembered Flemming doing them.
+Also, importantly, the school began bringing rural folk performers to Chicago from the southern Appalachians, presaging the later folk festival movement.
+It was at the Old Town School that I first heard the North Carolina ballad singer Horton Barker and banjo maker and player Frank Proffitt, whose grandfather sang the song “Tom Dula” shortly after the Civil War.
 It was here that I began to understand that the “message” contained in a song, the impressions that it left in me, were more than the sum of the words and the melody.
 What was also important was the manner or style it was performed in.
 These rural people from the mountain region of the High South had a manner of performance I had not seen before, and I was fascinated by it and by what it suggested, perhaps in a very subtle manner, to me.

 Besides Mephisto’s, some music clubs had begun opening around town, including the Rondo on West Canon Perdido and the Iopan at the corner of Chapala and Micheltorena streets.
 At one of these clubs, I ran into a young folk singer from back East, Don Robertson.
 Don was interested in topical songs, including those of Woody Guthrie.
 We swapped a few numbers and eventually talked a local radio station into having us do a weekly show on their FM airwaves.
 The station was the second or third FM outlet in Santa Barbara, with its studios on the top floor of the Granada Building.
 I remember one of its early display ads in the local paper: “Welcome to K-GUD Country! – We’ve eliminated all the raucous banjos and squawky fiddles and play only REAL country music!”
 This was probably the first time that I realized the antipathy between followers of the recent, electrified country sound vs. the more traditional and earlier country performers.
+I took this as a challenge and accosted the program director in his office.
+He offered me two hours a week on the air.
+I invited Don Robertson to help.
 Don and I would trade off on these shows, and we each gravitated towards the areas most attractive to our tastes.
-I don’t believe that KGUD’s program directors ever monitored what we were playing—that was probably for the best, but we did develop a loyal listenership over the next few months.
+I don’t believe that KGUD’s program directors ever monitored what we were playing—that was probably for the best, but we did develop a loyal listener-ship over the next few months.
 It’s important to remember that by 1962, in areas like Southern California, the “folk” scene was a very mixed bag.
-Even the word “folk” was used by some as a value judgment, without much regard as to what the term may have meant.
+The word “folk” was used by some as a value judgment, without much regard as to what the term may have meant.
 There were those interested in what came to be called “traditional folk” (which covered a range from Elizabethan ballad singing on through bluegrass music) with emphasis on performance style as well as song content.
 On the other hand, there was the developing folksinger movement, beginning with performers such as Burl Ives, Peter Seeger, The Weavers, and later The Limelighters, etc. This was later to develop into what is now called singer-songwriter material.
 I gravitated towards the traditional approach, while Don handled the pop-folk material.

 It was an exciting time for music, probably one of the most productive and trend-setting periods in the history of American music.
 The blend of musical styles, driven by the economic boom of post WW II and coupled with the intense social pressures of civil rights and the pending war in Vietnam, created a maelstrom of new musical activity.